 Facilitated maintenance that requires relatively little effort is a nice bonus.

-Easy to Launch in the App Stores
+Easy to launch in the App Stores

-Access to the Pool of Expertise
+Access to a pool of expertise

-That’s why it’s much easier to find a professional native app developer who knows all the details of the particular operating system.
-With such a specialist, the likelihood of errors is lower, while the speed of the development is faster.
+That’s why it’s much easier to find a professional native app developer who knows all the details of the particular mobile operating system.
+With such a specialist, the likelihood of errors is lower, while the speed of development is faster.

-The same applies to building an app.
+Advanced customization is possible due to a lack of limitations for native app development.
 Developers don't need to combine the features of both operating systems.
 They can focus on Android or iOS and create a one-of-a-kind, highly customized application.
-Moreover, OSs offer plenty of flexible tools and solutions to use, while cross-platform frameworks proposition is rather scarce.
+Moreover, both platforms offer plenty of flexible tools and solutions to use, while cross-platform frameworks' proposition is rather scarce.